ryankarlos/AWS-VPC/aws_vpc/batch/README.md

 [AWS Batch]( https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) simplifies running batch jobs across multiple Availability Zones within a Region.
 It comprises the following components:

->* Job Definition: Specifies container properties, environment variables,memory and CPU requirements etc. for jobs to run.
+* Job Definition: Specifies container properties, environment variables,memory and CPU requirements etc. for jobs to run.
 You can also specify IAM roles for access to other resources.

->* Job Queue:n AWS Batch job, you submit it to a particular job queue, where the job resides until it's scheduled onto a compute environment.
+* Job Queue:The Batch Job is submitted to a particular job queue, where the job resides until it's scheduled onto a compute environment.
 Each job queue can support either multiple Fargate (spot or on demand) or multiple EC2 types  (spot or on demand).
 The compute environments are used in ascending order depending on the speciifed ordering (1(first) -> 2(next) -> 3(next)).